oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

 Run an Apache image to proxy and load balance to a list of managed servers in a cluster

         Use a list of hosts and ports.

         $ docker run -d -e WEBLOGIC_CLUSTER=host1:port,host2:port,host3:port --net=<some net> -p 80:80 12213-apache

-        or use a cluster URL if it is available
+        Or use a cluster URL if it is available

         $ docker run -d -e WEBLOGIC_CLUSTER=<cluster-url> --net=<some net> -p 80:80 12213-apache

 The values of **WEBLOGIC_CLUSTER** must be valid, existing containers running WebLogic servers.

-If you are using multihost network, remove --link and set `--net=<your net>`.
+If you are using multihost network, remove `--link` and set `--net=<your net>`.

 ### Admin Server Only Example